Stewart McMillin sees dead people.

 Scott left the city $500,000 to build a fountain and life-size bronze statue of himself.
 But Scott never did much for the city to warrant such a statue.
 So after much debate, the city finally accepted the bequest.
 The result: the elegant white memorial fountain and a small statue of Scott "just sitting there," says McMillin with a laugh.
 "He wanted a great big thing."

-McMillin could spend all day on the Cultural Center but today he says if you had just five minutes at the Detroit Institute of Arts, see the Diego Rivera mural, commissioned by Edsel Ford in the early 1930s.
+McMillin could spend an entire day on the Cultural Center but today he says if you had just five minutes at the Detroit Institute of Arts, see the Diego Rivera mural, commissioned by Edsel Ford in the early 1930s.
 "It's such a cool thing.
 He shows workers being brutalized.
 Managers had everything and laborers didn't have much.
 There's only one complete car, a little red one, in the whole mural," he says, adding: "Diego Rivera was a communist.
 There's a guy wearing a glove with a red star on it, connoting his love for communism."Eastern Market & Hart Plaza

 "It's like shopping in Toronto or New York City on a Saturday.
 There are people everywhere — in the street, bargaining for prices," says McMillin of Eastern Market, which was founded on an ancient American Indian burial ground.
 "When they were building the Fisher Freeway they found bones of what must have been the first settlers.
 They took them to Mt.
 Elliot cemetery."

 More interesting, he says, is a story involving nearby Old St. Johns, a church at Gratiot and Russell where you can see a casket once used to free slaves.
 Back then, the church was near the tunnel to Canada.
 "They held fake funerals around dusk so people couldn't see.
 Rather than putting the [presumed white] person in the ground, they put him on a boat to Canada."